 The energy National Policy Statements (NPSs), which were designated by the Secretary of State for Energy and Climate Change on 19th July 2011 are intended to be a blueprint for decision-making on individual applications for development consent for the relevant types of infrastructure.
-The six energy NPSs set out national policy against which proposals for major energy projects are assessed and decided on by the National Infrastructure Directorate (NID) within the Planning Inspectorate.
-NID will use NPSs in its examination of applications for development consent, and Ministers will use them when making decisions.
+The six energy NPSs set out national policy against which proposals for major energy projects are assessed and decided on by the Planning Inspectorate.
+It will use NPSs in its examination of applications for development consent, and Ministers will use them when making decisions.

 So, for example, the Nuclear NPS (EN6)(Volume 1 and Volume 2) is intended to establish the ‘need’ for new reactors, so the subsequent planning process will only deal with site specific issues.
 When the 2008 White Paper on Nuclear Power concluded that nuclear power should have a role, it was expected that a finalised Nuclear NPS would be published by Autumn 2009.
 But the first six NPSs covering energy were not published for consultation until November 2009.
 The consultation closed on 22nd February 2010.1